Home / Reviews / Branch Ergonomic Chair

 How does Branch compare to Herman Miller and Steelcase?

-The honest answer is: closer than the price gap suggests, but not equivalent.
-The Branch gives you the adjustability features (4D arms, seat depth, lumbar height) that used to be exclusive to premium chairs.
-What it does not give you is the refined mechanism quality (the Leap V2’s Natural Glide, the Embody’s pixelated back), the build durability for 10-plus-year use, or the 12-year warranty that covers that durability.
-Think of it as getting 75 to 80 percent of the ergonomic benefit at 35 percent of the price.
+Closer than the price gap suggests, but not equivalent.
+The Branch gives you the adjustability features (3D arms, seat depth, lumbar height) that used to be exclusive to premium chairs.
+What it does not give you is the refined mechanism quality, the build durability for 10-plus-year use, or the 12-year warranty.
+Think of it as getting 75 to 80 percent of the ergonomic benefit at roughly 25 percent of the price of a Leap V2.
 That math works well for a lot of people.

 Does the Branch have good lumbar support?

 Better than average for its price range.
 The height-adjustable lumbar pad slides up and down to target your specific lumbar curve, and most users find a position that provides meaningful support.
 The firmness is fixed, which is the main limitation.
-If you need softer lumbar support, a chair like the Embody (which adapts passively) may suit you better.
-If you need a firm, adjustable push at a precise location, the Steelcase Leap’s lower back support offers both height and firmness control.
-The Branch is a reasonable middle ground.
+If you need a firm, adjustable push at a precise location with firmness control, the Steelcase Leap offers both height and firmness adjustment.

-The standard version for most people.
-The headrest on the Branch receives mixed reviews.
-It works reasonably well for reclined sitting and video calls, but many users find it poorly positioned for upright work at a desk.
-If you recline frequently and want neck support during that recline, the headrest version ($549) is worth considering.
-If you sit mostly upright, save the $50 and spend it elsewhere.
+For most people, no. The headrest receives mixed reviews — it works reasonably well for reclined sitting and video calls, but many users find it poorly positioned for upright work at a desk.
+If you recline frequently and want neck support, it is available as a separate add-on on Amazon (geni.us/branchheadrest).
+If you sit mostly upright, skip it.

 Can I try the Branch before I buy?